Le Vent des

 ABOUT THE AUTHOR:

 Marek Halter, an Ashkenazic born in Warsaw, Poland in January 1936, is a well-known French novelist.
 He and his family escaped the Warsaw Ghetto and were saved by Poles.
 They arrived in France in 1950.
 Marek's first book was "Le Fou et les Rois" (1976).
-Some of his other books include "La Mémoire d'Abraham" (1983), "Les Fils d'Abraham" (1989), and "Les Myst?res de Jérusalem" (1999).
+Some of his other books include "La Mémoire d'Abraham" (1983), "Les Fils d'Abraham" (1989), and "Les Mystères de Jérusalem" (1999).
 Some of his books have been translated into English.
 He calls for peace between Jews and Arabs, and good relations between Jews and Catholics, and also takes an interest in demonstrating that some European non-Jews risked their own lives to save the lives of Jews during the Holocaust.
 Research on the latter theme culminated in the book "Stories of Deliverance: Speaking With Men and Women Who Rescued Jews from the Holocaust" (English edition, 1997).
-His autobiography is entitled "Pourquoi je suis Juif" ("Why I Am Jewish") and he also worked on a film entitled "Tsedek" ("The Righteous").
+His autobiography is titled "Pourquoi je suis Juif" ("Why I Am Jewish") and he also worked on a film titled "Tsedek" ("The Righteous").

 HOW TO ORDER "LE VENT DES KHAZARS"

-BOOKSTORESHIPS FROMEDITION
+BOOKSTOREDELIVERS FROMEDITION

 Amazon.com U.S.A.
 English, Paperback